Single-use plastics

 Balloon release ban

 It is illegal to release balloons into the environment in Victoria.
-It is littering and can harm wildlife.
+It is considered littering and can harm wildlife.
 Learn more about the ban on releasing balloons by visiting the Victorian Government website.

 Plastic bag ban